Dynamical Variational Autoencoders: A Comprehensive Review: VAE improvements and extensions applicable to DVAEs

-The DVAEs we focused on in this review do not consider a single latent vector $\myz$ for a data sequence, but they rather consider a latent vector sequence $\myz[1:T]$, that is generally synchronized with the data sequence $\myx[1:T]$ and with the sequence(s) of internal state vectors of the temporal models.
-This raises new issues and challenges, compared to the works done in 2D-image or language/text modeling for example.
-A first remark that is worth mentioning, although quite trivial, is that this DVAE configuration first solves the encoding capacity problem for large data sequences: Here, as mentioned in \citep{yingzhen2018disentangled}, ``[the model] keeps track of the time-varying aspects of $\myx[t]$ in $\myz[t]$ for every $t$, making the reconstruction to be time-local and therefore much easier.
-Therefore, the stochastic model is better suited if the sequences are long and complex.''
-Of course, this generally comes at the price of additional computational complexity and ``coding cost'' for the latent representation.
+Generally, the solutions to the posterior collapse problem proposed in the literature have yielded a more influential, as well as a more disentangled latent representation.
+Yet, there is still room for improvement.
+The DVAEs focused on in this review do not consider a single latent vector $\myz$ for a data sequence; rather, they consider a latent vector sequence $\myz[1:T]$, which is generally synchronized with the data sequence $\myx[1:T]$ and with the sequence(s) of internal state vectors of the temporal models.
+This raises new issues and challenges, compared to the studies conducted on, for example, 2D image or language/text modeling.
+However, an important remark that is worth mentioning, although quite trivial, is that this DVAE configuration first solves the encoding capacity problem for large data sequences.
+As mentioned by \citet{yingzhen2018disentangled}, \begin{quote} ``[the model] keeps track of the time-varying aspects of $\myx[t]$ in $\myz[t]$ for every $t$, making the reconstruction to be time-local and therefore much easier.
+Therefore, the stochastic model is better suited if the sequences are long and complex.'' \end{quote} In short, with DVAEs, it is quite unlikely that a posterior collapse finds its origin in the limited capacity of the latent vector.
+In fact, we conjecture that it may be the opposite (i.e., a too large capacity of the latent vector sequence $\myz[1:T]$, depending on the size of $\myz[t]$) that leads to posterior collapse.
+This is suggested by what we observed in our experiments in Sections~\ref{subsec:visualization-speech} and \ref{subsec:visualization-motion} with the autoregressive models, where inactive entries of $\myz[1:T]$ might be considered as ``superfluous'' components.
+Therefore, adjusting the dimension of $\myz[t]$ so that it can optimally fit to the content of the observed data sequence (i.e., adjusting the ``coding cost'' of the latent representation) while limiting the computational complexity is a major issue in DVAEs.
+All that being said, in autoregressive DVAE models such as SRNN or VRNN, even if we have a ``high-capacity'' sequence of latent variables, there is no guarantee that the autoregressive part of the model will not capture most of the information, thus ignoring the sequence of latent vectors.
+This remains an open problem in the DVAE literature.